jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/3_Automotive.typ

 ) <fig_14>

 The static friction force $H$ itself is composed of the normal force $N$ and a friction coefficient $mu $, which is usually significantly smaller than 1 @Gross2019.
 For stationary evaluation, the condition is: $F_t = H = mu N$.
-If the equation is rearranged, the following can be concluded:
+Rearranging the equation leads to the following conclusion:

 $ N = F_t / mu  = H/ mu $<eq_2>